 A toolchain is a collection of development tools, such as GCC compiler, C libraries, and GNU debugger, which are used to create source code for the target embedded hardware.
 Normally, cross-compilation toolchains are utilized in embedded Linux, because the target embedded processor does not have sufficient resources for these toolchains.
 In cross-compilation systems, development is performed on the host system (a powerful PC), and then source code is deployed on the target device using different interfaces such as serial, ethernet, etc. Serial communication is the most commonly used interface between the host system and a target device.

-The tools that are used for communication available in Linux are Minicom, Picocom, Gtkterm, Putty, and HyperTerminal in windows.
+The tools that are used for communication available in Linux are Minicom, Picocom, Gtkterm, Putty, and HyperTerminal in Windows.

 This is a piece of code that runs when we apply power to the embedded hardware first time.
 Bootloader performs various hardware initialization steps before loading the operating system.
 When a processor boots up or resets, each processor has a number of predefined hardware steps and configurations.

-Followings are the main roles of a bootloader:
+The followings are the main roles of a bootloader:

 - Target hardware initialization